Digital Access Measurement

 Regardless of future SAP notes on Digital Access, the option that will remain valid is to consider Digital Access and the licensing of documents a self-declaration measurement.
 This does, however, imply that customers need to:

 There it is.
-A bit of a doozy, but hopefully you've learned something new that can help you better tackle Digital Access measurement.
-If you want more information or have questions specific to your organization, you can schedule here to meet with one of our SAP experts.
+A bit of a doozy, but hopefully you’ve learned something new that can help you better tackle Digital Access measurement.
+If you want more information or have questions specific to your organization, you can schedule here to meet with one of our SAP experts or check out our SAP services page.
 These meetings are completely free and focus entirely on meeting your needs and answering questions.

 The next article we plan to share before our big webinar will address the steps that SAP customers should consider, prioritize, and undertake in order to make the decision whether to switch to Digital Access licensing or not.
-You can also click below to subscribe to our future SAP Digital Access articles.
+If you have any questions feel free to contact us.